tormodb/academic_blog/public/files/Tormod_CV.md

 \begin{tabular}{ll}
-  2018 & Community Psychology, Faculty of Psychology, University of Bergen \\ 2019 & National Congress in Psychology, The Norwegian Psychology association \\ 2019 & National conference on growing up, The Norwegian Directorate for Children, Youth and Family Affairs \\ 2018 & National conference for community psychologists, National Competence Center for Mental Health \\
+  Regularly & Community Psychology, Faculty of Psychology, University of Bergen \\ 2019 & National Congress in Psychology, The Norwegian Psychology association \\ 2019 & National conference on growing up, The Norwegian Directorate for Children, Youth and Family Affairs \\ 2018 & National conference for community psychologists, National Competence Center for Mental Health \\